sbaldwin24/Helps/wp-content/plugins/custom-post-widget/readme.txt

 == Screenshots ==

 1. After activating the plugin a new post type called 'Content Blocks' is added.
-You will also see a button above the WYSIWYG editor that allows you to insert the content block using the shortcode.
 2. The widget has a select box to choose the content block.
 Click on the 'Edit Content Block' link to edit the selected Content Block custom post.
+3. You will find a button above the WYSIWYG editor that allows you to insert the content block using the shortcode.
+4. After clicking the 'Add Content Block' button you can select a content block and insert the shortcode in the content area.

 == Installation ==